 You're now looking at the list of numbered pages in your new story.
 As yet, you only have 1 page.
 To add another page, tap the + button, and add text, picture and sound just as you did for the first page, and save again.
 You can continue to add as many pages as you like now, or come back and add more later.

-After you've added a few pages, the editing view of the story might look something like the examples below.
+After you've added a few pages, the editing view of the story might look something like the example below.
 If the text for a page is too long to display in the editing view, it will be shown truncated with "..." here, but there is more room to display them when reading and listening to a story.

 You don't have to have text, picture and sound on every page in a story, although it's generally sensible to include both some text and a picture on the title page.
 You can delete the text and/or the picture, either when first creating a page (as described above) or when updating the story later (see Chapter 6).

 To delete the picture from a page, swipe across the picture beside the Choose Picture and Take Picture buttons, and confirm when prompted.
-A red cross will appear, as shown on the below, indicating that when saved this page will have no picture.
+A red cross will appear, as shown below, indicating that when saved this page will have no picture.

 To delete the text, swipe across the text box, confirm, and similarly a red cross will appear in it.

-You can always go back and add new text or a new picture later, and any picture you previously added will still be in your Photos app / Gallery (unless you also deleted it there).
+You can always go back and add new text or a new picture later.

 If you don't want sound on a particular page, simply tap No Sound.
 Alternatively, to create a whole story without any sound, you may prefer to turn off the Record New Sounds settings option, as discussed in Chapter 8.